 - Reputation – What is the reputation of the foreign business partner in its geographic sector market(s).

-Never lose potential sales using Apptivo’s Opportunities App
+If you are looking for business opportunities, Never lose the usage of sales and opportunities using Apptivo’s Opportunities App

 A US based company is required to record and maintain due diligence throughout the relationship to ensure that your foreign partner is not violating the Foreign Corrupt Practices Act.
 All due diligence can be handled by your in house legal department.

 Foreign business partners can be invaluable to your business but they are not without risk so you should exercise all precautions to ensure you and your business are protected legally and financially.
+Get a general business partnership agreement and contract & most probably the legal partnership agreement as every business has a specific partnership agreement template .
 Continue to monitor the situation regularly to ensure it remains a viable relationship over time.